Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 You can access NHL.TV by connecting to a VPN server in Germany.

-Instructions: How to Beat ESPN+ Blackouts on Your TV
+Instructions: How to Beat ESPN+ Blackouts on TV

-Subscribe to a compatible VPN service: ExpressVPN has native apps for Fire TV, Apple TV, and Android TV, and works to unblock ESPN+.
+Subscribe to a compatible VPN: Surfshark has apps for Fire TV, Apple TV, and Android TV, and works with ESPN+.

-Download and install the ExpressVPN app on your device: Search the Amazon Appstore or Google Play Store for ExpressVPN.
+Download and install the app onto your device: Search the Amazon Appstore or Google Play Store for Surfshark.
 Then, select the download icon.

 Connect to a server in a state where the game is available: Open the VPN app and choose a server in a state where there aren’t any blackout restrictions.